SkrFractals/Comparser/README.md

 Default Argument Expressions:

 f(x, y:2e^x, z:sin(y)) : 7z+5yz+2x
-Arguments can get an expression that evaluates them, if there is no value supplied to an argument by not writing it at all, or giving "_" (supplied values override it).
+Arguments can get an expression that evaluates them.
+If there is no value supplied to an argument by not writing it at all, or giving "_" (supplied values override it).
 The example above would only require 1 argument, which would set up y and z, and all of them will be used in the called function's body
 (Can use it even multiple times while computing  once, like a precomputed variable)
+The expressions can even reference the other neighboring arguments, but only those to the left (as those to the right were not read yet, when this is binding).
+So you can't do this: f(x:y+1,y)=x, but you can when you swap those arguments.
+Examples:
+f(x,y:2x+1):2^y; f(2) = 32; f(_, 4) = 16

 Separators:
 ;